-- 3 B00032-10 - Pull both spoilers off of the sides of the radiator bracket 3 and lift off the fuel tank.
+Pull both spoilers off of the sides of the radiator bracket 3 and lift off the fuel tank.

-11.34 Installing the fuel tank 🔌
+12.34 Installing the fuel tank 4

 - Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
-Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
-See the notes on refueling.
+Clean up spilt fuel immediately. - The fuel in the fuel tank expands when warm and may emerge if overfilled.
+Follow the instructions on refueling.

-Avoid contact of the fuel with skin, eyes and clothing.
-Do not inhale fuel vapors.
-If fuel gets into your eyes, rinse immediately with water and contact a doctor.
-Wash affected skin areas immediately with soap and water.
-If fuel is swallowed, contact a doctor immediately.
-Change clothing that has come into contact with fuel.
+Fuel must not come into contact with the skin, eyes, or clothing.
+Do not breathe in the fuel vapors.
+If contact occurs with the eyes, rinse with water immediately and contact a physician.
+Immediately clean contaminated areas on the skin with soap and water.
+If fuel is swallowed, contact a physician immediately.
+Change clothing that is contaminated with fuel.

-- Position the fuel tank and fit the two spoilers to the sides of the radiator bracket. - Make sure that no cables are trapped or damaged.
+- Check the routing of the throttle cable. (▼ p.
+79) - Position the fuel tank and fit the two spoilers to the sides of the radiator bracket. - Make sure that no cables are trapped or damaged.